olivierbenard/olivierbenard/README.md

 ## In a few words

-- As the name suggests, I am from Nice, France.
-I am living in Germany since 2020 :palm_tree:
+- As the name suggests, I am from France, Nice.
+I definitively moved in Germany in 2020 :palm_tree:
 - I have run several marathons, wrote few fictions and non-fictions books and regularly publish on my technical blog :books:
 - I enjoy giving conferences and share findings with my peers :mortar_board: